Felecort/C_Cpp_Rush/DOC_C.md

 # Structures

+Struct defenition is a type defenition, not a creation object/ Like a new datatype

 `struct <name> {<fields>} [vars];` - basic syntax
 Size of structer more than sum of var sizes, because compiler use alingment bites.
 Processor demand placing some data in cells div by 2 or 4
 `struct student *ptr` - pointer for struct